Spring course at Vespertine

 Year first awarded: 2019

 The crown jewel of Jerry Greenberg's Sugarfish empire, Nozawa Bar bears the family name of Kazunori Nozawa, the sushi chef whose Studio City restaurant started it all.
 Tucked inside the Beverly Hills Sugarfish, the chef has resurrected his L.A. institution with the same elements: impeccably fresh fish served on warm, loosely packed rice.
-By omakase standards, the $225 per head price here is a steal, with generous cuts of fish and nigiri graced by prodigious amounts of salmon roe and uni.
+By omakase standards, the $225-per-head price here is a steal, with generous cuts of fish and nigiri graced with prodigious amounts of salmon roe and uni.
 The decadence continues with hand rolls, enormous rectangles of tamago, and rich monkfish liver dressed with miso.
 The only catch?
-There are merely 10 seats at this 20-plus course experience, so you need to make a reservation—and also get there on time.
-Much like in the Studio City original, tardiness is a huge no-no.
+There are merely 10 seats at this 20-plus-course experience.

 • Fusion